wolberlab/OpenMMDL/docs/tutorial_pdb_path.rst

 activating our openmmdl environment to start the OpenMMDL-Setup.
-To start the OpenMMDL-Setup we need to activate the openmmdl environment. to do this we have to enter the following command lines:
+To start the OpenMMDL-Setup we need to activate the openmmdl environment.
+To do this we have to enter the following command lines:

 .. code-block:: text